ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 There are no restrictions on the `precommit` phase, other than those enforced by `parentKey` and `ks` being (partially) read-only.
 This phase can be used for file-level manipulations, like file-based encryption, line ending conversion or adding file signatures.
-In this sense, it is the counter-part of the `prestorage` phase of the `set` operation.
+In this sense, it is the counter-part of the `prestorage` phase of the `get` operation.

 In the `commit` phase the backend plugin: